danny-waite/bounty-dapp/README.md

 ## Notes
 * The `ExchangeRateOracleTests` sometimes fail, this is likely due to the oracle bridge not responding in time.
-* Annoyingly the react truffle box errors when I try to build the project, to deploy to a public server, I will continue working on this after submission.
+* I have managed to publish the site using a docker container, since the build process in the react truffle box is broken annoyingly and I only found this out when I came to deploy
 * You may need to reset the Metamask account if you are getting nonce errors